The VA has its fix for a home loan debacle, but many vets who got hurt won't get help

 "If you are not in default, this program is not for you," John Bell, the director of the VA home loan program, told NPR at a press call this week.
 "And you have to be in default a certain amount of time."

-In other words, veterans who've been making payments on these higher-cost loans are not eligible.
+In other words, veterans who have been making payments on these higher-cost loans are not eligible.
 And it's looking like that will exclude a lot of people.

-Data obtained by NPR suggest that thousands of veterans ended up in modified loans with significantly higher interest rates following a mortgage forbearance.
+Data obtained by NPR suggests that thousands of veterans ended up in modified loans with significantly higher interest rates following a mortgage forbearance.

 Loading...

-The fine print to the VA's new program also says that if a loan was modified, the borrower has to have made payments for at least 6 months, and then be in default for at least 3 months, in order to be eligible.
+The fine print to the VA's new program also says that if a loan was modified, the borrower has to have made payments for at least six months, and then be in default for at least three months, to be eligible.

 That doesn't seem like the right approach to some policy experts.